BlockstreamResearch/bip-frost-dkg/README.md

 (See also [`python/example.py`](python/example.py).)

-The following figure shows an execution of the participants and the coordinator.
+The following figure shows an example execution of the participants and the coordinator.
 Arrows indicate network messages between the participants.
 For simplicity, only one participant is depicted;
-all participants run the identical code and send messages at the same steps.
+all participants run the identical code and send messages in the same steps.

 ![The diagram shows the message flow between a participant and a coordinator.
 The first of two phases named "Generation of host public keys" involves the participant invoking the function hostpubkey with parameter seed and sending the returned hostpubkey to the coordinator.